The Finite State MAC with Cooperative Encoders and Delayed CSI: Introduction

-In the communication scenario under discussion, each of the two encoders wishes to send an independent private message through a time-varying MAC to the decoder.
-Delayed CSI is assumed to be available at the encoders, while full delayless CSI is assumed at the decoder.
-Different users may be subject to different CSI delays.
-It is further assumed that prior to each transmission block, the two encoders are allowed to hold a conference.
-More specifically, it is assumed that the encoders can communicate with each other over noise-free communication links of given capacities.
-We restrict the discussion to the case in which the conference held between the encoders is independent of the CSI.
 The non-state-dependent MAC with partially cooperative encoders was first introduced by Willems \cite{Willems83_cooperating}, who also derived the capacity region for the discrete memoryless setting.
 Special cases of this channel model include that in which the encoders are ignorant of each other's messages (i.e., the capacities of the communication links between them are both zero) and that in which the encoders fully cooperate (i.e., the capacities of the communication links are infinite).
 The first setting, where no conference is held, corresponds to the classical MAC, for which the capacity region was determined by Ahlswede \cite{Ahlswede73MAC} and Liao \cite{Liao}.
 In contrast, in the second setting, where total cooperation is available, the encoders can act as one by fully sharing their private messages via the conference.
 The capacity region for this case is the part of the first quadrant below the so-called total cooperation line.
 This triangle-shaped region always contains the capacity region for the classical MAC.

 In his proof of achievability for the conferencing MAC, Willems \cite{Willems83_cooperating} introduced a coding scheme based on the capacity region for the MAC with a common message, derived by Slepian and Wolf in \cite{Slepian_Wolf_MAC73}.
 Willems showed that in order to achieve the capacity region, the encoders should use the cooperation link to share parts of their private messages and then use a coding scheme for the ordinary MAC with a common message.
 Although Willems's model allows interactive communication between the encoders, it was shown both in \cite{Willems83_cooperating} and later in \cite{Willems85_cribbing_encoders} that a single round of communication between the encoders (referred to as a ``pair of simultaneous monologues'' in \cite{Willems83_cooperating}) suffices to achieve optimality.